Schwandorf: Theatre and music

 The Schwandorf Marionette Theatre was founded in 1977.

-One of the rock cellars on Fronberger Straße is used as a venue for concerts and theater.
+One of the basements on Fronberger Straße is used as a venue for concerts and theater.

 The town's musical life is mainly shaped by private initiatives.
 These include the Schwandorf Music School, the Schwandorf Music Association (founded in 1854) with its brass band, the Schwandorf VHS Youth Brass Band and the Schwandorf Oratorio Choir (founded in 2000).

 Commerce

-With a huge number of Grocery shops, Apparel outlets, Household items shops and a large Shopping mall area fulfils the daily needs of the residents of Schwandorf district.
+Schwandorf has grocery shops, clothes shops, household items shops and a large mall area.
+These fulfil the daily needs of the residents of Schwandorf district.